Skip to main content

 • Bride’s duties: Light hosting only, no heavy housework

-• Modern variation: 45% of urban couples establish independent households immediately
+• Modern variation: Many urban couples establish independent households immediately

 Community Recognition Ceremonies